Deinstitutionalization, Its Causes, Effects, Pros and Cons

 How Deinstitutionalization in the 1970s Affects You Today

 Deinstitutionalization is a government policy that moved mental health patients out of state-run "insane asylums" into federally funded community mental health centers.
 It began in the 1960s as a way to improve treatment of the mentally ill while also cutting government budgets.

 Between 1955 and 1994, roughly 487,000 mentally ill patients were discharged from state hospitals.
 That lowered the number to only 72,000 patients.
 States closed most of their hospitals.
 That permanently reduced the availability of long-term, in-patient care facilities.
 By 2010, there were 43,000 psychiatric beds available.
 This equated to about 14 beds per 100,000 people.
-This was the same ratio as in 1850.
-(Source: “Timeline: Deinstitutionalization and Its Consequences,” Mother Jones, April 29, 2013.)
+According to the Treatment Advocacy’s Center’s report, “Deinstitutionalization: A Failed History,” this was the same ratio as in 1850.

 As a result, 2.2 million of the severely mentally ill do not receive any psychiatric treatment at all.
 About 200,000 of those who suffer from schizophrenia or bipolar disorder are homeless.
 That's one-third of the total homeless population.
 Ten percent are veterans who suffer from post-traumatic stress disorder or other war-related injuries.

 More than 300,000 are in jails and prisons.
 Sixteen percent of all inmates are severely mentally ill.
 There were about 100,000 psychiatric beds in both public and private hospitals.
 There are more than three times as many seriously mentally ill people in jails and prisons than in hospitals.